ThaniThamizhAkarathiKalanjiyam/more_books/content/History_and_Doctrines_of_the_Ājīvikas/chapter22.md

 +++
+title = "XV.
+CONCLUSION  "
-title = "X. THE SOUTHERN ĀJIVIKAS" weight = 22
+weight = 28
 date = "2019-05-12"

 +++

-The Inscriptions

-Ājivikas in Tamil Literature

-APPENDIX TO PART - The ICONOCLAST ASCETICS OF KASHMIR
+Summary

+Dr. Barua’s Three Questions .

+The Influence of the Ajivikas The Place of the Ajivikas in Indian History

+BIBLIOGRAPHY

+INDEX